sccn/cleanline/Readme.txt

 ----------------------------------------------------------------------------------------------------
 V1 - Original version by Tim Mullen

-V2 - Include a rewrite (made default method) by Kay Robbins
+V2 - Include a rewrite (made default method) by Kay Robbins with integration by Arnaud Delorme and testing by Makoto Miyakoshi

 ----------------------------------------------------------------------------------------------------
 INSTALLATION INSTRUCTIONS